Lease End

 Zander Cook

 Zander saw the chaos of lease-end decisions up close while working in dealership finance—and knew there had to be a smarter way.
 So he co-founded Lease End in 2021 to help drivers stop guessing and start owning their leasing journey.
 Now CRO and full-time lease myth-buster, Zander’s insights have landed him on Yahoo Finance, GoBankingRates, and industry airwaves nationwide.
-Connect with him on X.
+Connect with him on LinkedIn or X.